heistp/irtt/README.md

 Definitely (in order of priority)...

-- Add a warning on the server if it has multiple IP addresses and -b is not specified.
 - Fix that minifying removes version number
 - Implement server received packets feedback (to distinguish between upstream and downstream packet loss)